Phylogenetic latent space models for network data: Applications

 \subsection{Brain networks}

-State-of-the-art studies in neuroscience highlight the presence of symmetries and multiscale modular patterns in the organization of structural brain connectivity networks \citep{bullmore2009complex,meunier2010modular,rubinov2010complex,bullmore2012economy,betzel2017multi,esfahlani2021modularity}.
-These findings are supported by a combination of anatomical considerations~and empirical evidences from the analysis of replicated structural brain network data via community detection algorithms or stochastic block models \citep[e.g.,][]{meunier2010modular}.
-However,~although useful for identifying brain modules, both community detection and stochastic block models are not originally designed for inferring increasingly-nested hierarchies and symmetries among modules from the observed multiscale structures within human brain networks.
-As a result, current quantitative analyses might provide an overly-coarsened reconstruction of brain organization that fails to characterize complex modules at different scales along with heterogenous patterns at the~level~of~brain~regions.
+State-of-the-art studies in neuroscience highlight the presence of symmetries and multiscale modular patterns in structural brain connectivity networks \citep{bullmore2009complex,meunier2010modular,rubinov2010complex,bullmore2012economy,betzel2017multi,esfahlani2021modularity}.
+These findings are supported by anatomical considerations~and empirical evidences from the analysis of replicated structural brain network data via community detection algorithms or stochastic block models \citep[e.g.,][]{meunier2010modular}.
+However,~although useful for identifying brain modules, both community detection and stochastic block models are not originally designed for inferring increasingly-nested hierarchies and symmetries among modules from the observed multiscale structures in human brain networks.
+As a result, current quantitative analyses might provide an overly-coarsened reconstruction of brain organization that fails to characterize complex modules at different scales along with heterogeneous patterns at the~level~of~brain~regions.

-Motivated by the above discussion, we apply the proposed \textsc{phylnet} model to structural brain connectivity networks from the Enhanced Nathan Kline Institute Rockland Sample project.~The~pre-processed data are available at \url{https://neurodata.io/mri/} and comprise white matter fibers connectivity measures among pairs of $V=68$ anatomical regions from the Desikan atlas \citep{desikan2006automated} for $M=20$ individuals whose brain has been scanned twice via diffusion tensor imaging (\textsc{dti}).
-We represent these data as $M=20$ binary adjacency matrices with generic entry $y^{(m)}_{vu}=y^{(m)}_{vu}=1$ if at least one white matter fiber is recorded among brain regions $v$ and $u$ in the two \textsc{dti} scans of individual $m$, and $y^{(m)}_{vu}=y^{(m)}_{vu}=0$ otherwise, for $1\leq u < v \leq V$, $ m=1, \ldots, M$; see Figure~\ref{figure:brain_1} for representative examples of the resulting adjacency matrices.
+To overcome these limitations, we apply the \textsc{phylnet} model to structural brain connectivity~networks from the Enhanced Nathan Kline Institute Rockland Sample project.~The~pre-processed~data are available at \url{https://neurodata.io/mri/} and comprise white matter fibers connectivity measures among $V=68$ anatomical regions from the Desikan atlas \citep[e.g.,][]{desikan2006automated} for $M=20$ individuals whose brain has been scanned twice via diffusion tensor imaging (\textsc{dti}).
+We represent these data as $M=20$ binary adjacency matrices with generic entry \smash{$y^{(m)}_{vu}=y^{(m)}_{vu}=1$} if at least one white matter fiber is recorded among brain regions $v$ and $u$ in the two \textsc{dti} scans of individual $m$, and \smash{$y^{(m)}_{vu}=y^{(m)}_{vu}=0$} otherwise, for $1\leq u < v \leq V$, $ m=1, \ldots, M$; see Figure~\ref{figure:brain_1} for a representative example of the resulting adjacency matrices.